sytabaresa/kingly/README.md

   - at least one transition out of the initial control state must be configured
   - of all guards for such transitions, if any, at least one must be fulfilled to enable a transition away from the initial control state
+- A transition evaluation must end in an atomic state
+  - for every compound state, there must be an INIT transition, identifying the target nested state
+  - init transitions must have an atomic state as target state, or have a target compound state with an init transition ending in an atomic state, eventually
+  - to avoid issues, there will be no guards accepted on INIT transition for another state than the initial state (ensuring the machine always progresses state on INIT)
+  - An init transition must have as target control state a state which is strictly nested under the state origination the transition (i.e. no hierarchy crossing, and we must go down one level in the hierarchy)
+  - (the following conditions ensure that there is always a way down the hierarchy for compound states, and that way is always taken when entering the compound state, and the descent process always terminate)
+- guards, acion factories are pure functions
+  - as such exceptions while running those functions are fatal, and will not be caught
+- eventless transitions must progress the state machine
+  - at least one guard must be fulfilled
+  - the target control state has to be different from the origin control state (else we may loop forever)

 - **TODO**

 ## `create_state_machine :: FSM_Def -> FSM`